Classification of thin Jordan schemes: Coherent closure of thin Jordan schemes

 \subsection{Thin regular Jordan schemes are \gen}

-In this subsection we will prove the statement in the title.
-To formulate it exactly we change slightly some notation for this subsection.
-Namely, if $(S,\diamond)$ is a loop, then we'll write here $\hat{s}$ instead of $L_s$ used previously.
-The set of all permutations $\{\hat{s}\}_{s\in S}$ will be denoted as $\hat{S}$.
+Before proceeding to fulfill the task reflected in the subsection title, we make some small notational changes.
+Namely, elements of a loop $(S,\diamond)$ shall now be denoted by $\hat{s}$ rather than $\ell_s$, which was our previously chosen notation.
+Also, the set of all permutations $\{\hat{s}\}_{s\in S}$ will be denoted by $\hat{S}$.